 A lot of people despise Delhi.

-Today’s post is going to be a mash-up of my first impressions of Delhi, an itinerary for how to spend three days in Delhi, a list of the best places to see in Delhi, a photo essay, and a love letter to this frenetic yet wonderful place.
+Today’s post is going to be an itinerary for how to spend three days in Delhi, a list of the best places to see in Delhi, a photo essay, and a love letter to this frenetic yet wonderful city.

 Let’s get started.

-How Long Should You Spend in New Delhi?
+How Many Days Should You Spend in Delhi?

 Well, there are three main areas in the city.